elucherini/t-recs/README.rst

 - `Quick start`_: start here for a brief introduction.
 - `Complete guide`_: an overview of the main concepts of the system.
-- Advanced guide: `building a model`_: an introduction to adding your own models on top of the system.
+- Advanced guide - `building a model`_: an introduction to adding your own models on top of the system.
-- Advanced guide: `metrics`_: an example of how to add new metrics to a model.
+- Advanced guide - `metrics`_: an example of how to add new metrics to a model.

 .. _Quick start: examples/quick-start.ipynb
 .. _Complete guide: examples/complete-guide.ipynb